Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 Unlike hand-crafted attacks, which rely on expert knowledge, automated attacks aim to discover jailbreak prompts autonomously.
 These attacks either use black-box optimization to search for optimal prompts or leverage LLMs to generate and refine them.

 \textbf{Prompt Optimization} leverages optimization algorithms to iteratively refine prompts, targeting higher success rates.
 For black-box methods, \textbf{AutoDAN} \cite{liu2023autodan} employs a genetic algorithm, \textbf{GPTFuzzer} \cite{yu2023gptfuzzer} utilizes mutation- and generation-based fuzzing techniques, and \textbf{FuzzLLM} \cite{yao2024fuzzllm} generates semantically coherent prompts within an automated fuzzing framework. \textbf{I-FSJ} \cite{zheng2024improved} injects special tokens into few-shot demonstrations and uses demo-level random search to optimize the prompt, achieving high attack success rates against aligned models and their defenses.
 For white-box methods, the most notable is \textbf{GCG} \cite{zou2023universal}, which introduces a greedy coordinate gradient algorithm to search for adversarial suffixes, effectively compromising aligned LLMs. \textbf{I-GCG} \cite{jia2024improved} further improves GCG with diverse target templates and an automatic multi-coordinate updating strategy, achieving near-perfect attack success rates.
+Shifting the focus from optimization algorithms to training data, \textbf{POUGH}~\cite{huang2024semantic} introduces a semantic-guided strategy for sampling and ranking prompts, thereby improving the efficiency and generalizability of the generated adversarial suffixes.

 \textbf{LLM-Assisted Attacks} use an adversary LLM to help generate jailbreak prompts.
 Perez et al. \cite{perez2022red} explored model-based red teaming, finding that an LLM fine-tuned via RL can generate more effective adversarial prompts, though with limited diversity. \textbf{CRT} \cite{hong2024curiosity} improves prompt diversity by minimizing SelfBLEU scores and cosine similarity. \textbf{PAIR} \cite{chao2023jailbreaking} employs multi-turn queries with an attacker LLM to refine jailbreak prompts iteratively.
 Based on PAIR, Robey et al. \cite{robey2024jailbreaking} introduced \textbf{ROBOPAIR}, which targets LLM-controlled robots, causing harmful physical actions.
 Similarly, \textbf{ECLIPSE}~\cite{jiang2024unlocking} leverages an attacker LLM to identify adversarial suffixes analogous to GCG, thereby automating the prompt optimization process.
 To enhance prompt transferability, \textbf{Masterkey} \cite{deng2024masterkey} trains adversary LLMs to attack multiple models.
 Additionally, \textbf{Weak-to-Strong Jailbreaking} \cite{zhao2024weak} proposes a novel attack where a weaker, unsafe model guides a stronger, aligned model to generate harmful content, achieving high success rates with minimal computational cost.